 Knowledge Transfer | Experience Exchange | Capacity Building

-The OMI developed a four-step educational program, providing state-of-the-art medical education and hands on training to physicians from countries in transition.
-All the OMI educational opportunities provide only short-term fellowships, which last a minimum of one week and a maximum of three months.
-OMI fellows remain integrated in their home institutions, but thanks to the OMI program, gain access to faculty and colleagues from all over the world.
+The OMI follows a four-step approach offering access to state-of-the-art medical knowledge through seminars and webinars in different medical specialties, experience exchange through observerships at Austrian and American hospitals, and capacity building through satellite symposia and visiting professorships in the fellows’ home countries.
+The fourth step includes a multidisciplinary leadership program to complement the clinical education and enable OMI alumni to take on leadership positions in their healthcare systems.
+The content of the OMI programs is published electronically via the OMI e-learning platform.
+All the OMI educational opportunities consist of short-term fellowships, which last a minimum of one week and a maximum of three months.
+Thus, fellows remain integrated in their home institutions, but due to the OMI programs, gain access to faculty and colleagues from all over the world.

 OMI Global Impact

 Since 1993, the OMI has awarded more than 27,600 fellowships to physicians and healthcare professionals from 132 different countries, of whom more than 3,600 have also participated in the OMI observership program in Austrian and American hospitals.